crate/crate/docs/admin/system-information.rst

 Reindexing tables is an expensive operation which can take a long time.
-If you are storing time series data for a certain retention period and intend to delete old data, it is possible to use the :ref:`partitioned_tables` feature to avoid reindex operations.
+If you are storing time series data for a certain retention period and intend to delete old data, it is possible to use the :ref:`partitioned tables
+<partitioned-tables>` to avoid reindex operations.

-You will have to partition a table by a column that denotes time.
+You will have to use a :ref:`partition column <gloss-partition-column>` that denotes time.
 For example, if you have a retention period of nine months, you could partition a table by a ``month`` column.
 Then, every month, the system will create a new partition.
 This new partition is created using the active CrateDB version and is compatible with the next major CrateDB version.
 Now to achieve your goal of avoiding a reindex, you must manually delete any partition older than nine months.
 If you do that, then after nine months you rolled through all partitions and the remaining nine are compatible with the next major CrateDB version.

 How to reindex